n4cr/JourneyAI/README.md

 - Any modern web browser
 - A web server (can be a local development server)
+- Git (for version control and deployment)

 ### Installation

 1. Clone this repository or download the files
 2. Host the files on a web server
 3. Open index.html in a web browser

+### GitHub Pages Deployment

+This repository is set up to automatically deploy to GitHub Pages when changes are pushed to the main branch.

+To set up GitHub Pages deployment:

+1. Fork or clone this repository to your GitHub account
+2. Go to your repository settings
+3. Navigate to the "Pages" section
+4. Under "Source", select "GitHub Actions"
+5. Push changes to the main branch to trigger automatic deployment

+The deployment workflow is defined in `.github/workflows/deploy.yml`.

 ## Customization